mekatronik-achmadi/md_tutorial/pelatihan/install_editor.md

 You can choose one recommended text editor below as you like.

 **NOTES:** Simple Notepad program on Windows should be excluded because can not meet one or two criteria above.

+**NOTES:** For beginner-friendly reason, only graphical editor mentioned here.
+Therefore most powerful CLI editor such as VIm and EMACS are omitted.

 ## Notepad++